top of page

 Which gender bunny should you choose?

 In our experience, both genders make super sweet bunnies.
-Bunnies have different personalities, just like dogs and cats.
+It has been said that males are sweeter, but Holland Lops have great temperaments and our girls are just as sweet as our boys.
+Bunnies also have different personalities, just like dogs and cats.
 Some babies are more playful, and some are more calm and will sit in someone's lap for hours completely content.
 Usually when bunnies get closer to adulthood (6 months) they lose their baby energy and become much calmer, and enjoy more cuddles.

 Should you get more than one bunny?